-Mark holds a Bachelor of Laws (with Honours) and a Bachelor of Commerce (with Distinction) from the University of New South Wales.
-He was a headnote author for the New South Wales Law Reports and authored the catchwords for Domestic Commercial Arbitration for the New South Wales Law Reports with John West QC.
+Mark holds a Bachelor of Laws with Honours and a Bachelor of Commerce with Distinction from the University of New South Wales.
+Previously, he was a headnote author for the New South Wales Law Reports and co-authored the catchwords for Domestic Commercial Arbitration for the New South Wales Law Reports.